robashton/blog/input/pages/Evented Github Adventure - Emitting Commits as their own events/content.markdown

         }
       })

-Well in fact we can, and that's where the 'emit' function comes into it, let's say we have our original projection which loops over those commits:
+Well in fact we can, and that's a good place to use the 'emit' function.
+Let's say we have our original projection which loops over those commits:

     fromStream("github")
       .when({